Photo Gallery Click to view

 Day 2 signalled the start of the black belt competition.
 The opening ceremony for the championships included a K Pop performance, traditional Korean drumming, break dancing and of course plenty of Taekwon-Do.
 The WT demonstration team performed their acrobatic routine with excellent poise, skill and precision.
 Afterwards, it was the turn of the Argentinian Women’s team to perform Team Patterns with their usual synchronisation, power and blue sparkled hair.
 UTA competitor Elliott Callahan was also invited to take part in the opening ceremony in an exhibition spar, which was a great privilege.
 Further power breaking demonstrations followed before the competition continued.

+Starting with Adult Patterns, Ellis Lacey, Leighton Callahan and Elliott Callahan were the first competitors up for Team UK.
+Despite performing with excellent power, technical ability and consistent rhythm, Ellis and Leighton finished just outside the medal positions.
+On another day it could have been a completely different result, but there was no lack of preparation and effort from both.
+Elliott managed to secure a bronze medal in the 4th degree category, losing narrowly in a split decision to the eventual winner of the category.
+This was a learning experience for everyone, as there was only a designated pattern to perform, instead of the usual optional and designated.
 Despite the disappointment of patterns, the adults were fired up for sparring.
 Once again, this was going to be a different test, as there was only one round for each spar as opposed to two.
 Elliott was up first and although looking strong and finding his range against a much taller opponent from DR Congo, it wasn’t to be in the eyes of the judges.
 Noah Careford was making his debut in the Adult Heavyweight Category, using his excellent distance management and precise kicks and punches, he moved through his first 3 rounds against Poland, New Zealand and Argentina to set up his final later on in the day against another Argentinian live on ITF Sports TV.

 Leighton followed up against an experienced opponent from South Korea.
 He fought with confidence, stepping in with some great punches and following up with kicks.
 Some unfortunate warnings however tipped the score in the Korean’s favour in an exciting match which could have gone either way.
 Ellis would also fight an extremely experienced competitor from Argentina.
 Ellis was able to score some fantastic kicks early on in the round forcing the Argentinian to use all of his experience to change the outcome.
 In a fantastic tactical match, it was the competitor from Argentina who came out on top.
 This was both Leighton and Ellis’ first international competition sparring in the adult categories, so they will have gained lots of experience to draw from in the future.
 On another day and potentially in a two round match, there could have been some different results.